joow/investor/README.md

 The input file is a JSON file with the following format :

     {
+      // list of all accounts
+      "accounts": [
+        "name": "Name of the account",
         // list of all currently held positions "positions": [
           {
-          "name": "Name of the position (fund)",
+            "name": "Name of the position",
-          "isin": "ISIN of the position (fund).
-Optional", "type": "Type of the position",
+            "isin": "ISIN of the position (optional)",
+            "type": "Type of the position",
-          "shares": number of shares held,
+            "shares": "Number of shares held",
-          "price": "Current price of the position (fund)", "buy": indicate whether to buy or not the position.
+            "price": "Current price of the position",
+            "buy": indicate whether to buy or not the position.
 Optional (true by default)
           }
+        ],
       ],
       // list of percentages for all allocated types "allocations": [